-JWTs represent a set of claims as a JSON object that is base64url encoded and digitally signed or MACed and/or encrypted.
-The JWT Claims Set represents this JSON object.
+JWTs represent a set of claims as a JSON object that is encoded in a JWS and/or JWE structure.
+This JSON object is the JWT Claims Set.
 As per RFC 4627 [RFC4627] Section 2.2, the JSON object consists of zero or more name/value pairs (or members), where the names are strings and the values are arbitrary JSON values.
 These members are the claims represented by the JWT.